suyashpatel98/BloggingPlatform/README.txt

 This will get you started with the project.
 This project is basically to guide one to understand how to work with the express framework and mongodb.
 Front-end has not been looked at in great detail as that was not the intention of this project.

 NOTE : When you register or login or browse any other page you need to keep mongodb running.

+Run <mongod> in one cmd window.
+In the other you can use mongodb to view the "blog" database.
+Type <use blog> in the mongo shell.
+The "blog" database has 2 collections namely, "users" and "blogs".